 Quick Tight Lacing

-A straight lacing method that is split into two sections for quick and even tightening.
-Pulling one loose end tightens the top section, the other loose end tightens the bottom section.
+Straight lacing split into sections for quick and even tightening.
+One loose end tightens the top section, the other end tightens the bottom.

 • Begin straight across on the outside (grey section) and in through both bottom eyelets.